-- > Differentiating our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - Adapting our resources and staffing - > Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc. - > Differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc. - > Working Walls to enable and support recall slowly e.g from initial meetings in the home to visit to sight, clinical support is also available to meet mental health needs.
+- ➤ Differentiating our curriculum to ensure all pupils are able to access it, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - > Adapting our resources and staffing - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc. - > Differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc. - > Working Walls to enable and support recall - > Regular movement breaks, sensory item access